stoplightio/spectral/docs/getting-started/rulesets.md

 extends: spectral:oas
 ```

-Extends can be reference for any [distributed ruleset](../guides/distributing-rulesets.md).
+Extends can reference any [distributed ruleset](../guides/7-sharing-rulesets.md).
 It can be a single string, or an array of strings, and can contain either local file paths, URLs, or even NPM modules.

 ```yaml
 extends: